manyworldss/manyworldss/README.md

 Right now I’m in the middle of a shift.
 I’ve spent time in backend engineering and cloud systems — but where I really find meaning is in understanding people and building tools that actually help them.
 Not just work for them, help them.

 I’m studying psychology with a UX research minor.
-I care about human behavior, ethical tech, and designing for people who usually get ignored.
+I care about human behavior, ethical tech, and design.

 ---